sahib/rmlint/docs/tutorial.rst

   Especially keep in mind that you need to have write access to the files for this to work.

   Note that the above example will only save checksums for duplicate files.
-  Alternatively, with the ``--hash-uniques`` option, checksums are calulated and saved in xattributes for all files.
+  Alternatively, with the ``--hash-unmatched`` options, checksums are calulated and saved in xattributes for all files that have "size twins", ie files of the same length.
 This may make the first run very slow but will greatly speed up future runs.

   .. code-block:: python

-    $ rmlint large_dataset/ --xattr --hash-uniques
+    $ rmlint large_dataset/ --xattr --hash-unmatched
     $ rmlint large_dataset/ --xattr

+  There is also the the ``--hash-uniques`` option, which is similar to ``--hash-unmatched`` but also hashes files with no size twins.
+This will be even slower than ``--hash-unmatched`` on the first run.

 - ``-r`` (``--hidden``): Include hidden files and directories.
 The default is to ignore these, to save you from destroying git repositories (or similar